Motion to Suppress

 A Motion to Suppress is filed where your 4th or 5th Amendment Rights have been violated.
 A Motion to Suppress can be an effective tool at getting a case completely dropped or lowering the State’s offer in a difficult case.
 A good criminal defense lawyer is able to quickly and efficiently discuss your Motion to Suppress and have it filed and heard within a very short period of time.

-- Motion to Suppress where Unreasonable Search/Seizure?
 A Motion to Suppress is filed where the Defendant seeks to suppress physical evidence, observational evidence, or statements.
 The 4th Amendment is the basis of the unreasonable search/seizure doctrine.
 The 4th Amendment to the U.S. Constitution says “[t]he right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation.”
-Therefore, where there is an unreasonable search or seizure, the Defense may file a Motion to Suppress, attempting to get all of relevant evidence thrown out.
+Therefore, where there is an unreasonable search or seizure, the Defense may file a Motion to Suppress.
+By filing a Motion to Suppress they are attempting to get all of relevant evidence thrown out.

 Unreasonably stopped or searched?
 Do you believe you have a valid motion to suppress?
 Call Smith & Eulo Law Firm today.
 Experienced Criminal Defense Lawyers, with the experience to fight your case from beginning to end.
 (407) 930-8912